 We are actively seeking BIPOC staff and instructors.
 With better staff diversity and different voices guiding our programming, we will be able to better understand and serve the needs and preferences of a broader community of people.
 With success, this should in turn create better racial diversity in our clientele.

 We support local BIPOC-owned retail vendors.

-We currently carry RANI Goods and Blue Sage Eco Boutique products, both produced by entrepreneurs of color.
-We are now actively searching for better representation of BIPOC-owned retail in our store.
+We currently carry RANI Goods and Blue Sage Eco Boutique products, both produced by local entrepreneurs of color.
+We are actively searching for better representation of BIPOC-owned retail in our store.

 BE staff will see these internal manifestations of our efforts:

 - We created The BE Mentorship Program, ensuring open lines of communication, professional support, and a greater mix of voices to lend guidance and feedback to new hires.